I’ve long espoused a fairly low-carb lifestyle for optimal health, but “low-carb” means different things to different people.

 Intermittent fasting became popular because calorie restriction was found to contribute to healthy aging.
 A few mouse and worm studies seem to show that drastic reductions in food intake over a long period of time could prolong your life.

-When describing someone that has successfully made the transition to a Primal or Keto way of eating I often refer to them as “fat-adapted” or as “fat-burning beasts”.
+When describing someone that has successfully made the transition to a Primal or Keto way of eating I often refer to them as being “fat-adapted” or “fat-burning beasts”.
 But what exactly does it mean to be fat-adapted?
 How can you tell if you’re fat-adapted or still a sugar-burner?

 As I’ve mentioned before, fat-adaptation is the normal, preferred metabolic state of the human animal.
 It’s nothing special.
 It’s just how we’re meant to fuel ourselves.
 That’s actually why we have all this fat on our bodies – turns out it’s a pretty reliable source of energy.